Republican candidate Carson says Muslims unfit to be U.S. president

 The CNN/ORC poll showed Trump, a real estate mogul, continued to lead the contest with the support of 24 percent of registered voters, down from 32 percent in a previous poll. (bit.ly/1OnmXrB)

-Former Hewlett-Packard Chief Executive Officer Carly Fiorina surged into second place with 15 percent support, just above Carson.
+Former Hewlett-Packard Chief Executive Officer Carly Fiorina surged into second place with 15 percent support.

-Carson's comments drew scorn from Republican Senator Lindsey Graham, another presidential candidate, although one who garnered under 1 percent support in the CNN/ORC poll.
+Carson's comments drew scorn from Republican Senator Lindsey Graham, another presidential candidate.

 "I think Dr. Carson needs to apologize," Graham said, adding the comments were particularly offensive to U.S. soldiers who are Muslim.

-But other Republicans tread more softly around the issue, highlighting its salience among some voters.
-Senator Rand Paul of Kentucky, who had 4 percent support in the CNN/ORC poll, told CBS' "Face the Nation" that a president's religion should not matter but he understood the rise of anti-Islamic sentiment because "we were attacked by people who were all Muslim."

-A Des Moines Register/Bloomberg poll conducted in January in Iowa, the first state to vote in the nominating contest, showed 39 percent of Republicans saw Islam as inherently violent.
-Thirteen percent of Democrats held that view.
+A Des Moines Register/Bloomberg poll conducted in January in Iowa, the first state to vote in the nominating contest, showed 39 percent of Republicans saw Islam as inherently violent, compared with 13 percent of Democrats.

-Trump, asked on NBC's "Meet the Press" on Sunday if he would accept a Muslim president, replied: "Some people have said it already happened."
+Trump, asked on "Meet the Press" if he would accept a Muslim president, replied: "Some people have said it already happened."

 (Reporting by Jason Lange; Additional reporting by Alistair Bell, Eric Walsh and Peter Cooney; Editing by Ros Russell and Eric Beech)